Kalimpong Ex-Army Man Tricked Into Joining the Russian Army

 Additionally, political leaders like Raju Bista have demanded bilateral discussions with the Russian government to ensure no Indian citizen is deployed in combat zones against their will.

-Impact on Families Left Behind
+Emotional Impact on Families

-The emotional trauma faced by families like the Tamang's is immense.
+The emotional trauma faced by families like the Tamangs is immense.
 Ambika, left alone with two children, endured months of fear and uncertainty.
 Similar families across the region are sharing these struggles, waiting for news of their loved ones.
 The return of Tamang offers hope, but it also underscores how close he came to becoming another casualty of a foreign war.

 The case of the ex-Kalimpong army man duped into joining the Russian army serves as both a warning and a lesson.
 While Tamang is safely back with his family, many others remain trapped.
 This incident highlights the urgent need for strict action against fake recruiters, stronger overseas job monitoring, and international cooperation to prevent Indians from being dragged into conflicts that are not their own.